-Make sure that your alt tags are clear and keyword rich.
-While Google does not take into account alt tag text for ranking purposes, some other search engines still do.
+Make sure that your alt tags are clear and keyword-rich.
+While Google does not consider alt tag text for ranking purposes, some other search engines still do.
 But the key issue to keep in mind with alt tags is that they are meant for usability.
 They are designed to aid website visitors with visual impairments navigate through your site and understand all of your content.
-While Google may not take the content of the tag into account, it couldn’t hurt to show Google that you are running a professional website that caters to all users.
+While Google may not take the tag’s content into account, it couldn’t hurt to show Google that you are running a professional website that caters to all users.

 Getting relevant links coming into your website can be tedious and time-consuming.
-So this isn’t exactly considered a “quick tip”.
-But there are a few things you can do to help speed up your link building program.
+So this isn’t exactly considered a “quick tip.”
+But there are a few things you can do to help speed up your link-building program.
 First, take advantage of industry groups or trade associations that you belong to.
 They usually have online directories where you can include a link to your website in your membership profile.
-Join a forum that is related to your niche and includes your website address in your profile and signature.
+Join a forum related to your niche and includes your website address in your profile and signature.
 Submit a press release announcing the publication of your new site and include a link to your URL.
-Keep in mind that none of these are considered “high value” incoming links, but they are all quick and easy ways to get your linking program off the ground.
+Remember that none of these are considered “high value” incoming links, but they are all quick and easy ways to get your linking program off the ground.

 8. Create and Update Regularly

 Keep your website or blog fresh and relevant.
 You don’t have to go overboard, but be sure to make small updates regularly.
 This ensures that the search engine spiders will return often.
-Use unique content, avoid private label right articles, and keep information as current as possible.
+Use unique content, avoid private label-right articles, and keep the information as current as possible.

 9. Generate a Site Map

 Creating an XML sitemap makes it easier for the search engine bots to crawl through and navigate your website.
 This is especially true if your site is rich in script and flash.
 The structure of your sitemap does matter, so if you’re not sure how to create one, check with your webmaster.
-Chances are, he or she will have software that will simplify the process.
+Chances are, they will have software that will simplify the process.